way76/stonemnsetup/README.md

 ## Section E: Completing local setup and starting the masternode remotely

 ***Step 1***
-* Go to the tools > "masternode configuration file"
+* Go to the tools > "masternode configuration file" or navigate to the proper directory for your operating system:
+- Windows: %APPDATA%\StoneCrypto\

+- Mac OS: ~/Library/Application Support/StoneCrypto/ Unix/Linux: ~/.stonecrypto/
+( make sure that your library is visible, how to : https://knowledge.autodesk.com/support/fusion-360/troubleshooting/caas/sfdcarticles/sfdcarticles/How-to-Access-Hidden-User-Library-folder-on-Mac-OS.html )
 ***

 ***Step 2***